AtActionPark/Pianissimo/README.md

 ```
 #### Methods:
 **.plusInterval(args)** : adds an interval to the note, and returns the resulting note object.
-Arguments can be an interval object, an interval name (order will be ascending, or an interval name and order)
+Arguments can be an interval object, an interval name (order will be ascending) or an interval name and order
 ```javascript
     note.plusInterval(interval)             //ex: let note2 = note.plusInterval(intervalObject)
     note.plusInterval(intervalName)         //ex: let note2 = note.plusInterval('P5')